Are You a Nurse Practitioner, Physician Assistant, Registered Nurse or Physician Interested in CME Credits?

 I’m Going to Pump – You Up: The A to Z Continuum of Heart Failure

-I’m Going to Pump You Up: The A to Z Continuum of Heart Failure – The continuum of heart failure is an ongoing plague to society.
-This session will explore the heart failure continuum, including symptomatology and diagnosis, initiation of guideline-driven medical therapy for heart failure, the importance of the “90-day” echocardiogram, subsequent ICD therapy and what to do when nothing else is working.
+The continuum of heart failure is an ongoing plague to society that we, as providers, are constantly struggling with.
+This session will go through the heart failure continuum, including symptomatology and diagnosis, initiation of guideline-driven medical therapy for heart failure, the importance of the “90-day” echocardiogram, subsequent ICD therapy, and the “what to do” when nothing else is working.

 Living in a State of Shock: Everything You Wanted to Know and More About Cardiogenic Shock

-Globally, there is a steady trend of prevalence of cardiogenic shock which is straining the health care system.
-This session will discuss symptomatology, the risk of delayed shock diagnosis, management and treatment of cardiogenic and urgency in shock reversal.
+There is a steady trend of prevalence of cardiogenic shock globally, becoming a strain on the health care system.
+This session will discuss symptomatology, the risk of delayed shock diagnosis, management and treatment of cardiogenic, and urgency in shock reversal.

 Pelvic Infection Detective Training

 Evaluating and treating pelvic infections can feel like detective work.
-You need to know where to look, how to review anatomy in detail and how to expand your differential.
-Then, you need to know when laboratory testing is required, what to order, how to evaluate, treat and create a follow-up plan that gets actual results.
-This session also explores when to refer and the local and national resources are available.
+First, you need to know where to look.
+Review anatomy in detail and how to expand your differential.
+When laboratory testing is required, what to order, how to evaluate, treat, and create a follow-up plan that gets actual results.
+Know when to refer and how to find resources in your community and nationally.

 Whole Person Contraceptive Counseling